 contact our Transportation Office at 762-7181.

 Each school offers a hot, nutritious breakfast and lunch that follows state nutrition guidelines.
 In fact, Brandywine has been recognized as a state leader for offering low-fat, healthy choices.
-Breakfast is optional for students and costs 80 cents for elementary students and $1 for secondary students.
-Lunch costs $1.50 for elementary students and $1.75 for secondary students.
 Menus are posted online monthly and sent home with elementary students.
-Click here for more information or call 793-5052.
+Click here for more information or call 529-3110.